 Anyone travelling around Indonesia will probably hear it more than once.
 “Bule” is the word most commonly used in Indonesia when Indonesians talk about foreigners – except for “mister” or “miss”.

 But what exactly does it mean?

 “Bule” literally means albino, but the real meaning has shifted a bit.
-The word is usually used for foreigners in Indonesia, more specifically for all non-Asian foreigners or foreigner who have a lighter skin, hair or eye color than Indonesians.
+The word is usually used for foreigners in Indonesia, more specifically for all non-Asian foreigners or foreigners who have lighter skin, hair or eye colour than Indonesians.
 In some cases, however, one can also hear the term bule afrika or bule arab to describe people from the African continent or the Middle East.

 Where does this come from?